 A Close Up Look At The 1790 Census

-That 1790 census record numbers challenged me at first, but shed light on the young James Harward family.
+That 1790 census challenged me at first, but eventually shed light on the young James Harward family.

 A Little History First

-1790 was the first census year and was established by Congress.
-Marshals in each judicial district were responsible for collecting census data.
-Each household was required to be visited and at its completion, the census was posted in a 2 public places to be viewed by the public.
+Marshals in each judicial district were responsible for collecting the census data.
+Each household was required to be visited and at its completion, the census was posted in 2 public places to be viewed by the citizens.
 The census was then sent to the president – George Washington.
 [Get more out of your census research by exploring Census.gov.]

 One of the first things you will notice as you start your research into the 1790 census is the headings.
 They are handwritten – and difficult to read.
 Sometimes the column headings were only written on the first page.
-This is not a pre-printed form.
+This was not a pre-printed form.
 The census taker created the form as part of the process.
-[Learn how the photo editing site PicMonkey can help you read “hard to read” documents.]
+[Learn how use photo editing software like Vivid-Pix Restore or the website PicMonkey can help you read “hard to read” documents.]

-Have a blank 1790 census form beside on hand to make your census analysis go smoother.
-Blank forms can be found at Ancestry.com (free) or ShopFamilyTree (free).
+Genealogy Tip: Have a blank 1790 census form beside you to refer to during your census analysis.
+This will make your census analysis go smoother.
+Blank forms can be found at Ancestry.com (free) or the National Archives site (free).

 The headings for the 1790 census record were: